 Machine-readable metadata: the UK government recommends that publishers support open standards for supplementing tabular data outputs with structured metadata.
 We’re adding CSVW as an optional output format to our UI so that outputs can be made available with machine readable metadata.

-Come and see us at ISI 2023 in Ottawa!
+Come and see us at JSM 2023 in Toronto!

-We're heading to the 64th ISI World Statistics Congress in Ottawa, Canada from July 16th to July 20th.
-Come and see our talk or meet us in the exhibition hall at booth #1.Find out more
+We're heading to the American Statistical Association's Joint Statistical Meetings in Toronto, Canada from August 5th to August 10th.
+Come and meet us in the exhibition hall.Find out more